i-VRESSE/bartender/docs/configuration.md

 openssl rsa -pubout -in private_key.pem -out public_key.pem
 ```

-The private key of the RSA key pair is used to sign a token in
+The consumer (usually another web application) uses the private key to
-an another web application or with the `bartender generate-token` command.
+generate a token.
+Bartender then uses the corresponding public key to

-The public key of the RSA key pair is used to verify that the token comes
+verify that the token comes from the trusted source.

-from a trusted source.
+The public key file is located by the value
-The public key file location is `public_key.pem`
+of `BARTENDER_PUBLIC_KEY` environment variable or
-or value of `BARTENDER_PUBLIC_KEY` environment variable.
+falls back to 'public_key.pem` file name.

 The token payload should contain the following claims: